angeloashmore/rom-rb.org-develop/source/learn/adapters/kafka.html.md

+---
+title: Kafka Adapter
+chapter: Adapters
+---

 # Kafka Adapter

 ROM supports [Apache Kafka][kafka] via [rom-kafka][rom-kafka] adapter, that is built on top of the [poseidon][poseidon] ruby driver.

 *Before v0.1.0 the adapter is still in alpha.
 If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom][rom-gitter] and report issues [on github][rom-kafka].*

 ## Intro

 The adapter provides access to Kafka brokers in much the same way as other adapters do for corresponding datastores with some specifics:

 - By the very nature of Kafka, it allows only creating (publishing) messages, and reading (consuming) them.
 No 'update' and 'delete' commands are available.

 - Reading messages from Kafka also differs from what you'd expect from a database.
 Kafka only supports reading a sequence of messages from a *topic*'s *partition*, starting from some *offset* .
 You can neither reorder messages or filter them in any way.
 That operations are up to domain application.
 All you can define is the topic ([relation](#relation)), its [partition](#partition), initial [offset](#offset), and [limit](#limit) for number of messages to output.

 ## Setup

 Set a Kafka gateway in a [ROM generic way][rom-setup].
 When setting a gateway you have to specify the `client_id` and a list of Kafka brokers.
 Brokers can be set in the following ways:

 ```ruby
 # by default (connects to host 'localhost', port 9092)